If there’s one thing San Francisco is notorious for, is its cost of living.

 So, how much will it cost to move from San Francisco to Austin?

-Quick Answer: The average cost to move from Seattle to Atlanta is $2,600-$6,400 depending on the size, route, and timing of the move.
+Quick Answer: The average cost to move from San Francisco to Austin is $2,600-$6,400 depending on the size, route, and timing of the move.
 Hiring a professional moving company will be on the more expensive side.
 Renting a truck or using a moving container will save you money but also require a lot more work.